redhat-nfvpe/qpid-dispatch-router/README.md

 It is expected that `mock` is installed on your system and that your current user is in the `mock` system group.

+These instructions have been tested on Fedora 27 and 28.

 # Building for CentOS

 Building for CentOS will require additional effort since you'll need to